PKing70/LIMEaid/README.md

 LIMEaid is based on and inspired by Marco Tulio Ribeiro's LIME work presented in [this paper](https://arxiv.org/abs/1602.04938), with his code made available [here.](https://github.com/marcotcr/lime)

-Limeaid helps explain any black box classifier (from an sklearn classifier method), with two or more classes.
+LIMEaid helps explain any black box classifier (from an sklearn classifier method), with two or more classes.

 For additional documentation of LIMEaid, see: